cloudflare/cf-ui/packages/cf-style-container/README.md

 ### applyTheme(Component, ...themes)

-And HOC that ties a Fela component with the theme (adds the theme to its context).
+A HOC that ties a Fela component with the theme (adds the theme to its context).
 The themes can be functions that takes a baseTheme and returns a new theme, or just an object.